mrchtr/aws-promote-code/training_pipeline/README.md

 # 5. Model deployment

-For automatic model deployment every time a new model is registered and approved, a **AWS Lambda** function is triggered by a **AWS EventBridge rule** which either creates or updates a SageMaker endpoint.
+For automatic model deployment every time a new model is registered and approved, an **AWS Lambda** function is triggered by an **AWS EventBridge rule** which either creates or updates a SageMaker endpoint.
 You can also deploy a registered model-version manually by running the following command.
 Keep in mind that only models which have been approved can be deployed.
 ```
 python deploy.py --profile dev --model-version 1
 ```